harnen/p2p-service-discovery/doc/specs.md

 <!--In order to place an ad, the advertiser must present a valid ticket to the advertiser.-->

-Advertisement mediums store ads for any number of topics and a limited number of ads for each topic.
+The registrars store ads for any number of topics and a limited number of ads for each topic.
 The data structure holding advertisements in a 'topic table'.
 The list of ads for a particular topic is called the 'topic queue' because it functions like a FIFO queue of limited length.